G-Core/FastEdge-examples/github-actions/README.md

 ⏮️ Back to main [README.md](../README.md)

-# Github Actions Examples
+# GitHub Actions Examples

-This folder contains an example github workflow.
+This folder contains an example GitHub workflow.

 It demonstrates how you can use our [FastEdge Actions](https://github.com/gcore-github-actions/fastedge) to manage releasing applications to FastEdge.